elephantscale/HI-labs/mr-distcache-lookup/README.txt

 STEP 4)
 we will run this jar file
-  $ hadoop jar a.jar  hi.mr.BillingLookup   billing/in/sample.txt   billing/out
+  $ hadoop jar a.jar  hi.mr.BillingLookup   <your name>/billing/in/sample.txt   <your name>/billing/out
-Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  billing/out-5)
+Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  <your name>/billing/out-5)

 QUESTION : Did the job succeed?
 QUESTION : Which phase failed, map or reduce?